ThePalaceProject/web-patron/README.md

 Set `SHORTEN_URLS=false` to stop the app from removing common parts of the circulation manager URLs from the web app's URLs.

-Set `REGISTRY_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.
+Set `CACHE_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.